Mission: to recruit programmers

 Data-driven recruitment

 As a company with almost 20 years of experience in attracting and hiring IT talent, we strive to make the most of the data we have.
-In saying this, I am aware of a certain flaw in the wording – the recruitment process is a process in which each component is sensitive.
-The recruiter, as well as the candidate (developer or QA) and the manager who proposes the need for competence, are human, and the success of the whole undertaking depends largely on the dynamics of these individuals.
+In saying this, I am aware of a certain flaw in the wording.
+The recruitment process is a process in which each component is sensitive.
+The recruiter, as well as the candidate (developer or QA) and the manager who proposes the need for competence, are human.
+The success of the whole undertaking depends largely on the dynamics of these individuals.

 To recruit programmers – what’s eating the money?

 We know that a campaign launched “from scratch” takes up to a month to start producing results.
-And this is only the beginning of the road – it should be remembered that the cost of acquiring an employee is not only the cost of the recruiter’s working time, head hunter or paid digital campaign, but also the time of the manager who participates in such a recruitment, technical recruiters who verify the competences of the candidate – and the rest: the cost of lost profits.
-On the one hand, the start of a new project is dragging on, while on the other hand, people involved in the ongoing recruitment have to share their responsibilities, reducing effectiveness in other areas or projects.
+We know that a campaign launched “from scratch” takes up to a month to start producing results.
+And this is only the beginning of the road.
+It should be remembered that the cost of acquiring an employee is not only the cost of the recruiter’s working time, head hunter or paid digital campaign.
+But also the time of the manager who participates in such a recruitment.
+Moreover, technical recruiters who verify the competences of the candidate.
+And the rest: the cost of lost profits.
+On the one hand, the start of a new project is dragging on.
+While on the other hand, people involved in the ongoing recruitment have to share their responsibilities.
+Reducing effectiveness in other areas or projects.

 Time devoted by a manager (spent on the recruitment process, reviewing CVs, interviewing and repeating the process if the job offer gets rejected) with a $62,000 salary (according to PayScale) for 10 days costs 2 818 $ of their time and 8 454 $ in terms of productivity loss.
 (Source)